-Traditional haunted houses may be fun for older “kids” (but not for ME!) but younger kids can also enjoy a good “scare” at your local children’s museum.
+Traditional haunted houses may be fun for “kids” (but not for ME!) but younger kids can also enjoy a good “scare” at your local children’s museum.
 The lights are on, haunters are dressed in costumes but have no make-up, kid-friendly music is playing, and efforts are made to lighten up any frightening objects.

 Decorate a Halloween Tree.